ttupper92618/codeceptjs-native-web-POC/README.md

 git clone https://github.com/ttupper92618/codeceptjs-native-web-POC.git
 ```

 **Note** that you should only do this from the location where you want this project to be installed.
+It is recommended that you install it at the root of **users/your username**.

 ### **Install Dependencies**

 This project has a number of dependencies.
 You must install these before you can execute tests.
 To do so, first CD into the cloned repo:

 ```
-cd codeceptjs-native-POC
+cd codeceptjs-native-web-POC
 ```

 Then execute the following: